hacks-guide/Guide_Wii/docs/key-information.md

 ## Storage Compatibility

 For SD cards, you will want a minimum of 128MB to run an exploit.
 On average, however, you will want a card that is sized 2GB or more.
-The Wii can read SD cards of any capacity (even those larger than 32GB), but the card must be formatted as FAT32 (**not** exFAT or NTFS).
+The Wii can read SD cards of any capacity (even those larger than 32GB), but the card must be [formatted to FAT32/MS-DOS](https://wiki.hacks.guide/wiki/Formatting_an_SD_card) (**not** exFAT or NTFS).
 For instructions on properly formatting your SD card, [see here](https://wiki.hacks.guide/wiki/Formatting_an_SD_card).

-For USB devices, you will want to use a USB hard drive or solid state drive formatted as FAT32.
+For USB devices, you will want to use a USB hard drive or solid state drive [formatted to FAT32/MS-DOS](https://wiki.hacks.guide/wiki/Formatting_an_SD_card).
 We do not recommend using flash drives as they are prone to failure or not working as intended with a Wii.

 2.5 inch drives should work fine in most cases running off of USB power alone on a Wii, but 3.5 inch drives consume more power and will always need an external power adapter.
 For Wii U and Wii mini users, you will probably want to use an externally powered USB hub or a Y-cable for drives that operate off of USB power alone, due to power draw.